bookofproofs/bookofproofs.github.io/_sources/history/20th-century/amitsur.md

 ### Mathematical Profile (Excerpt):
 * We need to understand a little of the background to the creation of the state of Israel in order to put Amitsur's life into perspective.
 * It was in the state under direct British rule that Amitsur (at that time known as Kaplan but for the sake of simplicity we'll refer to him throughout as Amitsur) was brought up.
-* The city had been built to form a European style city for the Jews in a predominantly Arabic area and had a population of around 40,000 when Amitsur's family moved there.
 * The principal of the school that Amitsur attended was himself a mathematician who had written a number of mathematics textbooks.
 * He, as well as Amitsur's teachers, soon saw the boy's potential but Amitsur's parents were in no position to support him while undertaking university studies.
 * The principal set up a fund to finance Amitsur's studies at the Hebrew University.